SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 If you have used the docker compose file to start all of the services, Prometheus and Grafana should already be running (and regularly capturing your app metrics).
 Use [this link](http://localhost:3000) to access Grafana, where you should be greeted by a dashboard showing metrics from the sample app.
 You can also access the [Prometheus web interface](http://localhost:9090) if you'd like, but instructions for using Prometheus go beyond the scope of this document.

+> [!TIP]
+> To quickly confirm that Prometheus is able to scrape the application endpoints, check [the target health page](http://localhost:9090/targets)

 #### Prometheus

 To launch Prometheus with the configuration for this demo, but without using the docker compose file: